 http://www.pittsburghstainedglassstudios.com (opens new window)

 While attending college, Ralph took a class in stained glass and in 1988 opened a retail studio.
 Later he became the General Manager for Stained Glass Resources and is now General Manager for Pittsburgh Stained Glass Studios.
-In his 28 year involvement with the craft, he has participated in the restoration of countless historic windows, including TIffany, Rudy Brothers, Willet, Connick, Meyer, and Lamb.
+In his thirty-five year involvement with the craft, he has participated in the restoration of countless historic windows, including TIffany, Rudy Brothers, Willet, Connick, Meyer, and Lamb.
 In joining the board he wished to continue his work in establishing and gaining professional acceptance of sound restoration technology and philosophy, to continue to promote ethical business practices within the profession and to provide educational opportunities to practitioners as well as studio owners.
 Ralph strongly believes in the SGAA and looks forward to becoming more involved.
-Ralph has lectured and taught classes at SGAA conferences and served as the chair of the restoration committee.
+Ralph has lectured and taught classes for numerous SGAA conferences.

 J. Piercey Studios, Orlando, FL